 Retailers, supermarkets, banks, entertainment companies, fast food companies and more are feeling the pressure of this drastically increased cost of labour, and the natural next question is, ‘How do we maintain profitability in the face of these labour cost increases?’
 If you’re struggling to cope with the minimum wage raise, have a look at these three areas you can optimise in order to keep steady growth and profitability.

 The immediate reaction businesses have to rising operations costs is often to cut spending.
-In reality, all you need to do is understand the relationship between where you’re allocating labour and the impact on your bottom line.
-Do you have the right labour in the right place at the right time to give you your best results?
+In reality, what you need to do is understand the relationship between where you’re allocating labour and the impact it has on your bottom line.
+Do you have the right labour in the right place at the right time to give you the best results?
 Sometimes this might mean increasing labour spend in certain locations at certain times, and sometimes it might mean decreasing it.
 Ultimately what you really want is to get the most bang for your buck.